-We all have addictions but it is not always worrisome if your addiction is not dangerous in nature and is under control but if your addiction is out of control or causing serious problems you should get help.
-The sooner you look for help, the better are your chances for a long lasting recovery.
-Talk to your health care specialist or visit a psychologist if:
+We all have addictions but it is not always worrisome if your addiction is not dangerous in nature and is under control.
+If your addiction is out of control and/or causing serious problems, you should get help.
+The sooner you get addiction treatment, the better your chances for a long lasting recovery.
+Talk to your health care or mental health specialist if:

 ⦁ You continue to practice addictive behavior despite of the harm it causes.

-⦁ Your addiction has led to an unsafe behavior, such as using needles or having unprotected sex.
+⦁ Your addiction has led to an unsafe behaviors (e.g., using needles or having unprotected sex).

-⦁ You are having withdrawal symptoms after stopping the consumption of drug.
+⦁ You are having withdrawal symptoms after stopping.

 ⦁ You have trouble breathing